 Take time to develop a method of filtering ideas.
 This will help you implement and cultivate the right ideas.

 According to the IdeaScale report, innovation is not the main factor in creating new strategies during COVID-19.
 As companies are forced to adapt, leadership, IT, and operations are helping to find solutions to new and unprecedented problems.

 Since innovation teams are familiar with invoking change and improving processes, they should be spearheading the creation of new strategies.
 Instead, these teams are seeing a decrease in available resources, budget, and time set aside for innovation efforts.
 Still, as IdeaScale notes, many of its customers are launching campaigns to find solutions to challenges occurring as a result of the COVID-19 pandemic.

 Want more ideas for creating a successful innovation program?
-Contact us today and download our Crowdsourcing to Innovate Products white paper.
+Contact us today.